goffrie/plex/README.md

   give each nonterminal a Rust type, allowing you to build an AST recursively.
   It also supports spans, giving you convenient source location reporting.

 You can find a demo in `examples/demo.rs`.
-Note that nightly Rust is required.

 ## Usage